xxyzzzq/quex/doc/source/quex-syntax/patterns/re-character-sets.rst

+.. _sec:re-character-sets:

 Character Set Expressions
 ==========================

-Character set expression are a tool to combine, filter and or select character ranges conveniently.
-The result of a character set expression is a set of characters.
-Such a set of characters can then be used to express that any of them can occur at a given position of the input stream.
+Character set expressions are a tool to combine, filter and or select character ranges conveniently.
+A resulting set of characters can then be used to express that any of them may occur at a given position of the input stream.
 The character set expression ``[:alpha:]``, for example matches all characters that are letters, i.e. anything from `a` to `z` and `A` to `Z`.
-It belongs to the POSIX bracket expressions which are explained below.
+It belongs to the POSIX bracket expressions :ref:`Burns2001real` which are explained below.
 Further, this section explains how sets can be generated from other sets via the operations *union*, *intersection*, *difference*, and *inverse*.

 POSIX bracket expressions are basically shortcuts for some more regular expressions that would formally look a bit more clumsy.
-Quex provides those expressions bracketed in ``[:`` and ``:]`` brackets.
-They are specified in the table below.
+The expressions and what they stand for are shown in table :ref:`table:bracket-expressions`.

+.. _table:bracket-expressions:

 .. table::